Nicholas1088/Datastore-Guide/Datastore Intro.md

 local Coins = Instance.new("IntValue", leaderstats) -- This works the same with player and it's deprecated so using it is not the best option.

--- Deprecated means that it should not be used or it's not recommended to be used in programming.
+-- Deprecated means that it should not be used or it's not recommend to be used in programming.

 -- Now our data store is complete!